harshalyaravalkar/Python_Project_Game/README.md

 <br>
 J = Jump

-initially the attributes Score, Life and Coins which defined as Private attributes are 0,3 and 0 respectively
+initially the attributes Score, Life and Coins which are defined as Private attributes are 0,3 and 0 respectively

 "Kick" action increments Score by 10
 <br>